 This is my main research page.
-More recent update posts, which I intend to write once every 2 or 3 months, are here
+More recent update posts, which I intend to write once every 3 or 4 months, are listed here

 - “This ain’t no technological breakdown… oh no, this is the road to….” – May 2017 (5/17/2017)